 Participation in CCS requires an Internet connection.
-The nature of the CCS program requires that scholars and learning coaches log onto the online school each day to receive curriculum, lesson plans, school communications, and other necessary resources, as well as to log attendance and submit assignments.
+The nature of the CCS program's communication methods requires that scholars and learning coaches have Internet access to access resources, as well as to log attendance and submit assignments.
 Basic Internet service is available free of charge for all enrolled scholars who wish to utilize it.
-Learning coaches who wish to request Internet service reimbursement will need to fill out the appropriate forms which are available on the school website.
-Alternatively, a learning coach may opt to independently purchase an internet connection.
+Learning coaches who wish to request Internet service reimbursement will need to fill out the appropriate forms and email them to our IT Department.
+Alternatively, a learning coach may opt to independently purchase an Internet connection.

 Internet Safety Policy